mikeogawa/gmail_auto_send/README.md

 # Simple Mail Sender

 There are times where you want to send a bunch of emails to multiple people using a template.

-This repo gives you an example of how you can send multiple mails with the same context, and modify some messages depend on the user you are sending.
+This repo gives you an example of how you can send multiple mails with the same context, and modify some messages depend on the user you are sending to.

 ## Description